Beggan, Hennelly, Galligan - it was the weekend of the goalkeepers

 Then at the death, it seemed pre-ordained that Beggan was going to clinch victory for Monaghan as they were awarded a free some 52 metres out but he opted for a quick ball to Conor Boyle whose dropped his effort short as full-time was then blown by McQuillan.

 "I felt Conor was in the better position.
-Maybe it was the wrong choice," said the GAA revolutionary as he reflected on his decision to "to play the percentages".
+Maybe it was the wrong choice," said the GAA revolutionary as he reflected on his decision to "play the percentages".